double0kung/Liam_Kung_T3A2_RosterTrack/README.md

 ### Functionality/Features:

-- Admin Dashboard: The admin can create and manage team rosters, assign shifts, and update schedules as needed.
+- Admin can create and manage team rosters, assign shifts, and update schedules as needed.
-- Calendar View: An interactive calendar interface displays team schedules, making it easy to visualise and manage shifts.
+- An interactive calendar interface displays team schedules, making it easy to visualise and manage shifts.
 - User Roles: Different user roles are implemented, with admins having full roster management capabilities and standard users being able to view the calendar and their assigned shifts.
 - Secure Login and User Management: A secure login system ensures only authorised individuals can access the platform.
 User management allows for adding, editing, and removing users.
 - Automated Email Notifications: Email notifications are sent automatically to team members for their assigned shifts, reducing manual communication efforts.